Retirement Guide

 Insurance Continuation

 Now that you’ve transitioned into retirement, your insurance has also changed to retiree coverage.
 First, please make sure to notify your doctor, pharmacist and dentist of your new coverages.
-This is especially important if you switched to 2 single policies, as your providers will not know how to bill for services and claims may be denied.
+You will receive new insurance cards in the mail (since your group numbers will change), so be on the lookout for those!
 S

 If you have elected the Escrow Account for how insurance coverage is paid and continued, MMSD will automatically pay your insurance premiums.